New Zealand Parliament: Parliamentary sovereignty

+The House of Representatives has the exclusive power to regulate its own procedures.

-Term
+Term of Parliament

-A term of Parliament in New Zealand may not last more than three years.
+A term of the New Zealand Parliament may not last more than three years.
 The Constitution Act 1986 outlines that the governor-general is responsible for dissolving Parliament, which is done by royal proclamation.
 Dissolution ends a parliamentary term, after which the writ for a general election is issued.
 Upon completion of the election, the governor-general, on the advice of the prime minister, then issues a proclamation summoning Parliament to assemble.
-On the date given, new MPs are sworn in and then are, along with returning MPs, called to the old Legislative Council chamber, where they are instructed to elect their speaker and return to the House of Representatives to do so before adjourning.
+On the date given, new MPs are sworn in and then called, along with returning MPs, to the old Legislative Council chamber, where they are instructed to elect their speaker and return to the House of Representatives to do so before adjourning.

-A new parliamentary session is marked by the Opening of Parliament, during which the governor-general reads the Speech from the Throne, on the King's behalf.
+A new parliamentary session is marked by the Opening of Parliament, during which the governor-general reads the Speech from the Throne, on the monarch's behalf.
 This speech is given at the start of every new Parliament, and explains why Parliament has been assembled.
 It outlines the Government's legislative agenda.
 On occasion, the monarch may open Parliament and personally deliver the speech; for example, Queen Elizabeth II personally attended the Opening of Parliament in 1954 (to mark the legislature's centenary), and more recently in 1986 and 1990.

-MPs receive the Royal Summons to these events from the usher of the Black Rod, after the usher knocks on the doors of the House of Representatives chamber that have been slammed shut, to illustrate the MPs' right to deny entry to anyone, including the monarch.
+MPs receive the royal summons to these events from the usher of the Black Rod, after the usher knocks on the doors of the House of Representatives chamber that have been slammed shut, to illustrate the MPs' right to deny entry to anyone, including the monarch.

 Passage of legislation

 Before any law is passed, it is first introduced in Parliament as a draft known as a bill.
 The majority of bills are promulgated by the government of the day.
 It is rare for government bills to be defeated (the first to be defeated in the 20th century was in 1998).
 It is also possible for individual MPs to promote their own bills, called members' bills; these are usually put forward by opposition parties, or by MPs who wish to deal with a matter that parties do not take positions on.
-All bills must go through three readings in the House of Representatives before receiving Royal Assent to become an Act of Parliament (statutory law).
+All bills must go through three readings in the House of Representatives before receiving the royal assent to become an act of Parliament (see lists of acts of the New Zealand Parliament).